gebrkn/chartreux/README.md

     this won't be parsed
 }

-Benjamin
+Sisko,  Benjamin
 HUMAN
 Active for 7 years (2555 days)
 captain/emissary/father
 1500.00 cr.
 ```

 You can specify a default filter (`filter` option) for the template.
-The default filter will be added to all iterpolations, unless they already have a filter.
+The default filter will be added to all interpolations, unless they already have a filter.

 ### commands